grumpyjames/birding-almanac/features/a-200-bird-year/part-26-cape-wrath.md

 (badly) near the shore of the Kyle of Durness and await the ferry.
 The weather, at this point, has transformed into "full on awesome".
-The visibility over the mountains to the South and South East is jawdroppingly beautiful; we think we can see Ben Hope's peak and wonder whether climbing it today might have been a good plan.
+The visibility over the mountains to the South and South East is jaw-droppingly beautiful; we think we can see Ben Hope's peak and wonder whether climbing it today might have been a good plan.

 The ferry trip is short, over some of the clearest water I've seen in